 All Lessee Improvements shall be owned by Lessee in accordance with and subject to the terms and conditions of this Lease.

-Notwithstanding any other provision herein, other than Section 5.3, Lessor and Lessee agree that the Lessee Improvements shall be considered the property of Lessee and, except for purposes of Section 9.1(b), even if physically attached or affixed to or incorporated in or made part of Owners' Lands, shall not be or become fixtures or otherwise part of the real estate constituting Owners' Lands and shall not be or become subject to any lien of any mortgage, security agreement, deed of trust or other agreement, document or instrument placed thereon, or relating thereto, by Lessor.
+Notwithstanding any other provision herein, other than Section 5.3, Lessor, Grantor and Lessee agree that the Lessee Improvements shall be considered the property of Lessee and, except for purposes of Section 9.1(b), even if physically attached or affixed to or incorporated in or made part of Owners' Lands, shall not be or become fixtures or otherwise part of the real estate constituting Owners' Lands and shall not be or become subject to any lien of any mortgage, security agreement, deed of trust or other agreement, document or instrument placed thereon, or relating thereto, by Lessor.

-In connection with the construction, maintenance and operation of the Lessee Improvements, Lessee shall have all rights of an owner of real property in Miami-Dade County, Florida, including without limitation the right to create such utility, pipeline or electricity transmission easements (so long as said easements terminate with the expiration or earlier termination of the Lease) as may be necessary or desirable in order to develop the Lessee Improvements.
-Lessor agrees to cooperate with Lessee, at Lessee's sole cost and expense, in obtaining all approvals required by applicable law in connection therewith, including without limitation executing or joining in the execution of such applications, consents, approvals, easements and other documentation in Lessor's name as may be necessary, required or desirable for the Lessee Improvements, (so long as such document could not result in the loss or forfeiture of Lessor's fee estate and subject to the limitations contained in Section 4.3(d)).
-Lessor shall execute (or cause to be executed) all such documentation within ten (10) days of Lessee's request therefor.
+In connection with the construction, maintenance and operation of the Lessee Improvements, Lessee shall have all rights of an owner of real property in Miami-Dade County, Florida, including without limitation the right to grant such utility, pipeline or electricity transmission easements on the Owner’s Lands (so long as said easements terminate with the expiration or earlier termination of the Lease) as may be necessary or desirable in order to develop the Lessee Improvements.
+Lessor and Grantor agree to cooperate with Lessee, at Lessee's sole cost and expense, in obtaining all approvals required by applicable law in connection therewith, including without limitation executing or joining in the execution of such applications, consents, approvals, easements and other documentation in Lessor's or Grantor’s name as may be necessary, required or desirable for the Lessee Improvements, (so long as such document could not result in the loss or forfeiture of Lessor's or Grantor’s fee estate and subject to the limitations contained in Section 4.3(d)).
+Lessor and Grantor shall execute (or cause to be executed) all such documentation within ten (10) days of Lessee's request therefor.